BNN-UPC/ignnition/docs_rst/intro.rst

 -----------------------------

 Of course, ML models typically require an extensive process of debugging to fix any possible malfunction.
-This task becomes specially cumbersome due to the black-box nature of *ML*, and even more so in the case of *GNNs*.
+This task becomes especially cumbersome due to the black-box nature of *ML*, and even more so in the case of *GNNs*.
 To help in this regard, *IGNNITION* incorporates a debugging assistant that will help you greatly in this task.
 For more information,